Duality and Stacking of Bosonic and Fermionic SPT Phases: Bosonic and fermionic SPT phases

 Now we define topological partition functions parameterized by the group cohomology and supercohomology invariants.
 These theories represent the responses of SPT phases to background gauge fields for the symmetry and will prove useful later on in \cref{sec:stacking} when we discuss the stacking rule on SPT phases and in \cref{sec:genusrules} when we study the stacking rule isomorphism.
 The bosonic theory associated to $\omega$ has partition function

-on a closed two-dimensional spacetime $X$ with $\cG$-valued background gauge field $\cA$, by which we mean a map $\cA:X\ra B\cG$ satisfying\footnote{The second constraint enforces that time-reversing holonomies of $\cA$ appear around orientation-reversing cycles of $X$.}
+on a closed two-dimensional spacetime $X$ with $\cG$-valued background gauge field,\footnote{The map $\cA$ defines a principal $\cG$-bundle on $X$.
+Since $\cG$ is assumed to be finite, this bundle has a unique (flat) connection.} which is a map $\cA:X\ra B\cG$ satisfying $\cA^*x=[w_1]$, where $[w_i]:X\ra B\ZZ_2$ is the $i^\text{th}$ Stiefel-Whitney class \cite{charclass} of the tangent bundle of $X$ \cite{KT17,kapustincobordism}.\footnote{This constraint enforces that time-reversing holonomies of $\cA$ appear around orientation-reversing cycles of $X$.} The theory is topological due to the condition \eqref{twistedcocycle} and is invariant under the relation \eqref{twistedcoboundary}.